R/merge_cols_omv.R

 Merges two or more data files by adding the content of other input files as columns to the first input file and outputs them as files for the statistical spreadsheet 'jamovi' (https://www.jamovi.org)

-Name of the data file to be written (including the path, if required; "FILE_OUT.omv"; default: ""); if empty, the data frame with the added columns is returned as variable (but not written)
+Name of the data file to be written (including the path, if required; "FILE_OUT.omv"; default: ""); if empty, the resulting data frame is returned instead

 Type of merging operation: "outer" (default), "inner", "left" or "right"; see Details below